All Episodes

 By the way, I do love how they're bound in this.

-You know what it is, Sean?
+No, it's, you know what it is, Sean?

-It's really, really nice because you know, on Mother's Day, everybody is kind of trying to figure out what to get their mom this year, right?
+It's really, really nice because, you know, on Mother's Day, everybody is kind of trying to figure out what to get their mom this year, right?

 A lot of us can't see our moms.